Download your free Blog Template too.

 500 words – yes, just 500.
 People don’t have time to spend reading lots of stuff so don’t put them off by writing lots – with few images to break it up – or headings for that matter.
 Long ones are good sometimes (although I’d probably create an ebook with it instead and build my list).
 In general, 500 words is good for SEO and to get some valuable content down.

-If you’d like to learn more about blogging check out my course – one day working ON your business to really crack it.
+If you’d like to learn more about blogging do ask about my course – one day working ON your business to really crack it.
 Get to create your 3-month calendar, write a blog or two and know what to write about, when to post it and what to do once you have.